Y-Shcheholskyy/graalpy.github.io/docs/graalpy/reference/Interoperability.md

 ---
-layout: page
+layout: docs-layout
 title: Interoperability
-permalink: /reference/interoperability/
+permalink: /graalpy/reference/polyglot-api/
 ---

+# Interoperability with GraalVM Languages

+GraalPy provides interoperability with languages supported by GraalVM (languages implemented with the [Truffle framework](https://www.graalvm.org/latest/graalvm-as-a-platform/language-implementation-framework/)).

-The best way to embed GraalPy is to use the [GraalVM SDK Polyglot API](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/package-summary.html).
+The best way to create a polyglot Python application is to use the [GraalVM SDK Polyglot API](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/package-summary.html).

-<h4>Table of Contents</h4>
-* this unordered seed list will be replaced by toc as unordered list {:toc}

-## The Polyglot API
+## Polyglot API

 Since GraalVM supports several other programming languages including JavaScript, R, Ruby, and those that compile to LLVM bitcode, it also provides a Python API to interact with them.
-In fact, GraalVM uses this API internally when executing Python native extensions using the GraalVM LLVM runtime.
+In fact, GraalVM uses this API internally when executing Python native extensions using the [GraalVM LLVM runtime](https://www.graalvm.org/latest/reference-manual/llvm/).

-Other languages are only available for the GraalPy Java distributions.
+Other languages are only available for a GraalPy JVM distribution.

+> A GraalPy JVM distribution contains Python in the JVM configuration.
+To distinguish between the default, native, and the JVM configuration, the downloadable file has a `-jvm` part in the name.
+See [GraalPy releases](https://github.com/oracle/graalpython/releases/).

-To install other languages into a GraalPy, use `libexec/graalpy-polyglot-get` from the distribution's root directory.
+You can install other languages into GraalPy.
+For that, use `libexec/graalpy-polyglot-get` from the distribution's root directory.
 To install Ruby, for example:
 ```shell
 libexec/graalpy-polyglot-get ruby